aviyalitman/aviyalitman.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I gave a main talk in the Winter Q-Bio conference in Ko Olina, Hawaii :palm_tree:
+I gave a main talk at the Winter Q-Bio conference in Ko Olina, Hawaii :palm_tree: